 - Improved coordination of care

-- Patients will have access to ICS close to where they live/improve patient experience
+- Access to intensive care close to where they live

 - Improve support of staff in the delivery of care to critically ill patients